Skip to primary navigation Skip to content Skip to footer

 There are a couple of different ways to track your UTM codes in Google Analytics.

-If you’re running any type of marketing campaign, whether it’s a couple of social media posts or a comprehensive PPC strategy, UTM codes are crucial to help you understand where your traffic is coming from and how your different marketing tactics are performing.
+If you’re running any type of marketing campaign, whether it’s a couple of social media campaigns or a comprehensive PPC strategy, UTM codes are crucial to help you understand where your traffic is coming from and how your different marketing tactics are performing.
 UTM codes are free and easy to generate, and they can help you better understand where to allocate your marketing budget.
-Get started with this great marketing tool today!
-For more resources, head over to our digital marketing guides.

 Related Guides